redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/_index.md

 ### Product lifecycle updates

 Redis Enterprise Software version 6.2 is approaching end-of-life, scheduled for August 31, 2024.
-After this date, version 6.2 will not be included in [supported upgrade paths]({{<relref "/operate/rs/installing-upgrading/upgrading/upgrade-cluster#supported-upgrade-paths">}}) for future major releases of Redis Enterprise Software.
+After this date, version 6.2 will not be included in [supported upgrade paths]({{<relref "/operate/rs/installing-upgrading/upgrading/upgrade-cluster#supported-upgrade-paths">}}) for major releases of Redis Enterprise Software.

 See the [Redis Enterprise Software product lifecycle]({{<relref "/operate/rs/installing-upgrading/product-lifecycle">}}) for more information about release numbers and the end-of-life schedule.